 Always run the latest version of WordPress

-The easiest way to keep your WordPress install up to date is to enable automatic updates.
+The easiest way to keep your WordPress install up-to-date is to enable automatic updates.
 Depending on your needs, automatic updates can be configured to cover all major and minor (security and maintenance) updates, or just minor updates.

 If you prefer to manage your own updates to the core platform you can stay up to date on new releases by following the WordPress core announcement lists.
 For those major and minor WordPress releases, read the release notes and develop a testing plan to make sure everything is working as expected in a test environment before you deploy to your production environments.